OpenInternet/Infuse/content/learning-path/4/module-6.ar.md

 - Conduct a broader risk analysis of a web application based on the political, social, economic, and technical realities which surround it.

 ---
+## Main Section
 Your work in web application security assessment must remain contextualized within the frame of the organization which operates or hosts the application, the people who utilize it (and of their devices), the interpersonal relationships you have with these people, the nature of the web application itself, the data stored or processed on it, the legal realities which prevail over the application, and a solid risk assessment of all these elements.
 Let’s unpack these elements and consider a self-critique of your role as a digital protector.

-## The Role of digital protector in web application security assessment
+### The Role of digital protector in web application security assessment

 Web application security assessment – and especially many of the elements of this and and subsequent linked learning paths which go beyond basic vulnerability scanning, version enumeration, and misconfiguration checks - is a highly technical and rarified skill set with a terminology which is inaccessible and difficult to understand both by lay users and even tech-savvy website administrators.
 Take a moment to reflect on your own knowledge level and your personal feelings about conducting this assessment and what you hope to communicate with your client.
 One of the golden rules of working as an effective digital protector: _the goal is not to impress others and make yourself appear superior - it is to provide effective assistance which reduces harm and risk while supporting the advocacy goals of your client_.